-Shadow's death.
-He knew that by sacrificing himself for a world that would never appreciate what he'd done, would never care for a "shadow" like him, he was casting away his life for a bunch of ungrateful and unknowing people who would celebrate the four Heroes and yet he still did it because he wanted to show them he was a hero too, that not all dark things were bad.
-The most heart breaking part of this was when the four Links are gathered around the dying Shadow, and they talk about him.
+- Shadow Link's death.
+He knew that by sacrificing himself for a world that would never appreciate what he'd done, would never care for a "shadow" like him, he was casting away his life for a bunch of ungrateful and unknowing people who would celebrate the four Heroes, and yet he still did it because he wanted to show them he was a hero, too; that not all dark things were bad.
+The most heart-breaking part of this was when the four Links are gathered around the dying Shadow, and they talk about him.
 Violet even refers to them, the four heroes of light, as Shadow's family, despite him being what he was and what he did.

 Skyward Sword Manga

-The Game Over screens in any of the 3D games.
+- The Game Over screens in any of the 3D games.
 Seeing Link fall down while depressing music plays in the background and the words "Game Over" fade into the screen.
-Spirit Tracks' game over screen was the worst, for this troper, because the overworld theme he adored was suddenly being slowed down and symbolizing your failure, rather than your adventure throughout the land.
+Spirit Tracks' game over screen is the worst because the overworld theme is suddenly being slowed down and symbolizing your failure, rather than your adventure throughout the land.

 - Also from Spirit Tracks, getting a Game Over while on the train needs special mention.
 Think about it: The train is blowing up, Link is (probably) laying unconscious, and Spirit-Zelda is is shrieking "AAAAAAAHH!
 LINK!" at the top of her distraught, grief-filled voice.
 Even though the game has no real voice acting, Zelda's shriek can still echo on the mind.
 Things get even worse when you have Teacher with you, who is so frantically worrying over Zelda and searching for her endlessly when you could assure him that he's fretting too much, but won't.
 And things get even worse than that if you crash while he's on the train.
 During the resulting explosion, he'll state a final line in which he can actually see Princess Zelda.
 Who happens to be a ghost.
 Oh, dear, indeed.